-All traditional camps listed below have age-appropriate programs and activities and are FULL DAY camp offerings.
-All campers participate in morning sport majors and afternoon minors including but not limited to gym games, field games, Kitchen time, creative arts, and environmental activities. \$280.00 per week
+All traditional camps listed below have age-appropriate programs and activities and are FULL DAY (9 a.m. - 4 p.m.) camp offerings.
+All campers participate in morning sport majors and afternoon minors including but not limited to gym games, field games, kitchen time, creative arts and environmental activities.

-There will be no camp on Monday June 19 or Tuesday, July 4.
-Camps have been prorated to reflect the 4 day week.
+Cost is \$295.00 per week.
+There will be no camp on Thursday and Friday, June 19 - 20, and Friday, July 4, 2025.
+Camps have been prorated to reflect the modified weeks.